AMAP-ADS

-AMAP-ADS (active defence system) is a hard-kill active protection system (APS), developed by the German company ADS Gesellschaft für aktive Schutzsysteme, a subsidiary of Rheinmetall and IBD Deisenroth Engineering, as part of their Advanced Modular Armor Protection concept.
-The system is also known under the name AAC in Sweden and as Shark in France.
-Due to its modular design it can be adapted to a broad range of vehicles.
-In particular, it is capable of protecting light vehicles against large caliber weapons which the vehicles' light armor wouldn't stop.
+The ADS (active defence system), formerly known as AMAP-ADS, is a hard-kill active protection system (APS), developed by the German company ADS Gesellschaft für aktive Schutzsysteme, a subsidiary of Rheinmetall and IBD Deisenroth Engineering, as part of their Advanced Modular Armor Protection concept.
+The system was also known under the name AAC (Active Armour Concept) in Sweden and as Shark in France.

+In 2019, a new version of the ADS known as the hybrid protection module was revealed, which integrates the components of the active protection system into passive spaced armour.
+It is marketed internationally under the name StrikeShield.

+Due to its modular design, the ADS can be adapted to a broad range of vehicles and is capable of protecting light vehicles against large-calibre weapons, which light armour wouldn't stop.

 Design

-The system has a modular design that can be adapted to almost every vehicle; it weighs 140 kg for light vehicles and up to 500 kg for heavy vehicles.
+The ADS has a modular design that can be adapted to almost every vehicle; it weighs 140 kg for light vehicles and up to 500 kg for heavy vehicles.
 The main elements are the sensor-countermeasure modules arranged all around the vehicle.
 A processor determines the type and the trajectory of the approaching target.
 Subsequently, a countermeasure module close to the calculated impact point is activated.
 This countermeasure destroys or disrupts the approaching threat so that it cannot penetrate the vehicle.

 The arrangement of sensors and countermeasures provides a hemispherical protection.
-The overlapping sectors of the sensor-countermeasure modules enable the system to defeat multi-attacks.
+The overlapping sectors of the sensor-countermeasure modules allows the system to defeat multi-hit attacks.
 Due to the short reaction time of approximately 560 microseconds, threats can be eliminated at ranges of approximately 10 m, not depending on the speed of the threat.
-AMAP-ADS is one of the fastest active protection systems, faster than Quick Kill, Iron Fist or Trophy.
+AMAP-ADS is faster than Quick Kill, Iron Fist or Trophy.
 Since the countermeasures create a non-fragmenting stream of material, collateral damage to nearby troops or civilians is minimized.
 These are important aspects in urban environments.
-In comparison to other hard-kill systems, there are no moving parts.
-This makes ADS light and reduces power requirements.
+In comparison to other hard-kill systems, there are no moving parts, which makes ADS light and reduces power requirements.
 Therefore, it can be installed on lightweight vehicles.

-The system is not intended to completely substitute for passive base armor.
-Larger caliber projectiles will only be fragmented and not entirely deflected.
-Therefore, a minimum of passive armor is still required to absorb the residual energy of the fragments.
+The system is not intended to completely substitute for passive armour as larger calibre projectiles will only be fragmented and not entirely deflected.
+Therefore, passive armour is still required to absorb the residual energy of the fragments.